Robert “prino” Prins

 The name “prino” was “given” to him in 1974 by his chemistry teacher, Eelco Hessling.

-classmates and has stuck ever since.
+name has stuck ever since.